flinker-app/docsfx/docs/ifc-bcf.md

 ### ✅ What is BCF?

 **BCF** (BIM Collaboration Format) is an open standard that lets you share model-based issues across your team.
-It keeps comments and issue details connected to the 3D model—so everyone sees exactly what needs attention, with the full context.
+It keeps comments and issue details connected to the 3D model so everyone sees exactly what needs attention, with the full context.

 🔹 Works across BIM tools
 🔹 Keeps discussions model-linked